No charge unless we win: 415-634-4117

 Denied Breaks

-If your employer fails to provide the required meal period, you are to be paid one hour of pay at your regular rate of compensation for each workday that the meal period is not provided.
+If your San Francisco employer fails to provide the required meal period, you are to be paid one hour of pay at your regular rate of compensation for each workday that the meal period is not provided.

 Is It Illegal, or Just Unfair?